refractionPOINT/lce_doc/docs/sensor_commands.md

 ## Management

+Note that instead of using the `exfil_add` and `exfil_del` commands directly it is recommended to use [the Service](exfil.md) available through the web UI and REST interface.

 ### exfil_add
 Add an LC event to the list of events sent back to the backend by default.